stong1994/aicommit/README.md

 ### Github Copilot

 Ensure you are logged into Github Copilot.
-There should be a `host.json` in your config directory (e.g., `~/.config/github-copilot` on macOS), or you can specify the token with the `GITHUB_COPILOT_TOKEN` environment variable.
+There should be a `host.json` in your config directory (e.g., `~/.config/github-copilot` on macOS), or you can specify the oauth token with the `GITHUB_OAUTH_TOKEN` environment variable.

 ## Installation